-1. If there is a reasonable cause to believe that information or documents essential to the criminal case are stored in a computer system or on a computer data carrier, the prosecutor may file a motion with a court, according to the place of investigation, to issue a ruling requesting the provision of the relevant information or document.

-2. If there is a reasonable cause to believe that a person is carrying out a criminal act through a computer system, the prosecutor may request a court, according to the place of investigation, to deliver a ruling ordering the service provider to provide information about the user.

-3. For the purposes of this article, information about the user shall be any information that a service provider stores as computer data or in any other form that is related to the users of its services, differs from the internet traffic and content data and which can be used to establish/determine:

-a) the type of communication services and technical means used, and the time of service;

-b) the identity of the user, mail or residential address, phone numbers and other contact details, information on accounts and taxes, which are available based on a service contract or agreement;

-c) any other information on the location of the installed communications equipment, which is available based on a service contract or agreement.

-4. Provisions of Articles $143^2 - 143^{10}$ shall apply to investigative actions stipulated by this article.
+- 1. If there is a reasonable cause to believe that information or documents essential to the criminal case are stored in a computer system or on a computer data carrier, the prosecutor may file a motion with a court, according to the place of investigation, to issue a ruling requesting the provision of the relevant information or document. - 2.
+If there is a reasonable cause to believe that a person is carrying out a criminal act through a computer system, the prosecutor may request a court, according to the place of investigation, to deliver a ruling ordering the service provider to provide information about the user. - 3.
+For the purposes of this article, information about the user shall be any information that a service provider stores as computer data or in any other form that is related to the users of its services, differs from the internet traffic and content data and which can be used to establish/determine: - a) the type of communication services and technical means used, and the time of service; - b) the identity of the user, mail or residential address, phone numbers and other contact details, information on accounts and taxes, which are available based on a service contract or agreement; - c) any other information on the location of the installed communications equipment, which is available based on a service contract or agreement. - 4.
+Provisions of Articles 143^{2} - 143^{10} shall apply to investigative actions stipulated by this article.

-(The normative content of paragraphs 1 and 4 that excludes filing a motion with the court to issue a ruling requesting the provision of the information or a document stored by the defence in a computer system or on a computer data carrier shall be deemed to be invalid) - (Decision of the Constitutional Court of Georgia of 27 December 2017 No 1/1/650, 699 - website, 3.2.2017)
+(The normative content of Article 136(1 and 4) excluding referral to the court for the issuance of a ruling requesting the provision of the information or a document stored by the defence in a computer system or on a computer data carrier has been declared invalid) - Decision of the Constitutional Court of Georgia of 27 December 2017 No 1/1/650, 699 - website, 3.2.2017